-RULES EMPHASIS / STANDARD OF PLAY 2007-08 SEASON
+HOCKEY CANADA RULES EMPHASIS / STANDARD OF PLAY 2008/09

-The 2007 - 2008 Rules Emphasis has been approved by the Hockey Canada Board of Directors, and mandates that all Canadian Hockey participants are to adhere to these guidelines.

-Through the standard of the rules enforcement, our game will continue to allow the opportunity for improved skill development and provide positive hockey experiences.

-The mission of Hockey Canada is clear; the game will be enhanced through the application of the new standard of enforcement and rules emphasis.
+The 2008 - 2009 Rules Emphasis has been approved by the Hockey Canada Board of Directors, and mandates that all Hockey Canada participants are to adhere to these guidelines.
+The enforcement of this rules standard in our game will continue to allow for improved skill development and positive hockey experiences.
+The mission of Hockey Canada is clear; the game will be enhanced through the application of the standard of enforcement and rules emphasis.